Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 ### Optional dependency

 - Module [Reference] to display facets in the results with the internal adapter.
   It is not needed for external search engines.
+It should be at least version 3.4.16.
+Older versions are supported only with Search version 3.5.12.2 or older ones.

 ### Fix